Happy Fourth of July, to those of you from across the pond!

 I thought I would update and re-post this blog from last year, with some of the differences in language between American- English and British- English.

 Okay, I hear some die-hard linguists saying there is no such thing as American-English, it’s just English!
 Well, you can relax, this is not supposed to be the definitive guide, just some fun!

-On a day-to-day basis, I can’t say that I sit and think about the differences between our speech and that of our allies from across the pond, but my cousin Pamela from America is over on a visit, so this is a mini guide for her, and anyone who wants to share it should you feel that you need some help with translation!
+On a day-to-day basis, I can’t say that I sit and think about the differences between our speech and that of our allies, but when my cousin Pamela came over from America last year, I did this mini guide in honour of her visit.
+Please feel free to share it should you feel that you need some help with translation!

 A few examples of the differences are: